lautarodragan/jolteon/README.md

   - Or run `jolteon print-default-key-bindings`.
   - Can also `jolteon print-default-key-bindings > ~/.config/jolteon/actions.ini` to get started.
   - The Help screen has a bit of info on this, too, but the UX will improve in the future, like support to change the key bindings inside the application.
-- 🚧 Themes
-  - Currently, there's only one theme.
-You can find it in `assets/gruvbox_dark.toml`.
-90% of the code allowing customization and multiple out-of-the-box themes is already done, so this feature is likely to come soon.
-  - There will be some way to switch themes programmatically from outside the application, for themes to be switchable by external scripts.
-  - Integration with OS light/dark mode will be added.
-Which theme is associated with each mode will be configurable, but have a sensible default.

 ### Upcoming